Moliere: France’s Shakespeare

 (Many thanks to Emily our guest writer for this lovely article taking us from regional Brittany to Paris and then to London through the journey of ancient books and world famous authors)

 This post was linked with the travel community of #TheWeeklyPostcard hosted by Two Travelling Texans.
-For more travel photos and stories check out the link up and also our Instagram and Facebook shares.
+For more travel photos and stories check out our Instagram and Pinterest shares.
+And why not join the conversation on Facebook and Twitter – we’d love to chat.

 Further Reading and Resources